Boundary Film Lubrication Through Advanced Halogenation Techniques

 The process of advanced boundary film formation is accomplished with an advanced combination of halogens that are controlled and rendered noncorrosive to the base metals of the system.
 These halogens pose no threat to the ozone layer or waste oil recovery systems due to their origins and long-chain molecular lengths.
 They initially react under thermal conditions with the organo-metallic reagents to form surface attaching compounds, thereby limiting and controlling the formation of halides from the base metals.

 These surface-attaching reagents, or "electronegative compounds," seek out and affix themselves to the lower surface areas, referred to as micropores and fissures, as all metals are crystalline in structure and exhibit a lattice-type matrix.
 This complex process also incorporates Van der Waal forces and dipole-dipole surface reactions.
 During this process, surface lapping and asperity (irregular microscopic contacting and opposing surfaces) roll-out is also achieved, yielding improved spread characteristics of the surfaces.
 Due to the increase of film strength by the filling of the micropores and fissures, along with thermal modification of the asperities, the result is a gradual rolling out, or flattening, of the metal asperities, rather than a breaking off or chip-away process, which would create metallic debris in the lubricant leading to abrasive wear from wear metal particles.
-The resulting improvement in the opposing metal surfaces further increases the fluid film strength, which is dependant on the degree of surface roughness and viscosity.
+The resulting improvement in the opposing metal surfaces further increases the fluid film strength, which is dependent on the degree of surface roughness and viscosity.
 Viscosity, however, is a lesser consideration when incorporating boundary additives or halogenation techniques.

 In general, boundary friction and wear consist of two components, a shear or adhesion component and a plowing or deformation component.
 Consider the following equation: